2. Setting Up Your System¶

 Getting a system set up and ready to program can be a bit frustrating.
 Don’t give up.
 Once you’ve got a system set up for programming you don’t need to think about it again.
 You can concentrate on the programming part.
 It is normal to get stuck during setup, so don’t hesitate to reach out and get help.

-An editor to type in your programs.
-(We'll use a program called PyCharm.
+Install an “IDE” to type in your programs.
+(We’ll use a program called PyCharm.
 You can use the community edition for free, or if you have an email address that ends in

 .eduget can get a free student license for the professional version.)